Intramuscular Medication Administration

 Key Points

-• Intramuscular (IM) injections deliver medication into muscle tissue for sustained systemic absorption.
+• Intramuscular (IM) injections deliver medication into muscle tissue with generally faster absorption than SQ routes because of richer muscle blood supply.

 • Common sites include deltoid, vastus lateralis, and ventrogluteal regions.